mdavoodi/www/source/blog/2015-05-18-james-joins-hashicorp.html.markdown

 Prior to HashiCorp, James developed fault-tolerant avionics software at SpaceX and got to be the operator saying "flight software is go" during the first missions to the ISS.
-Before that, he oscillated between web and embedded work, such as helping better serve cat videos and building systems to test radars.
+Before that, he oscillated between web and embedded work, such as helping better share cat videos and building systems to test radars.

 Welcome James!
 Follow him on [Twitter](https://twitter.com/slackpad).